joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-09-03-Colored-Hats.md

 The problem of finding a complete set of hubs (in the sense that the hubs and their disjoint sets of satellites exhaust the distributions) is the same as the problem of finding a signaling system with a maximally large set of $N$-digit binary numerals as signals, such that the receiver will be able to identify the sent signal even if one bit gets changed along the way.
 The computationally-found set of hubs for $N=7$ is such a set of sixteen signals.
 If we receive a satellite, one-digit off from a hub, we know its hub, because each satellite is one-digit off from only its own hub.

-For a non-computational approach that will scale to larger $N$, we will design a set of sixteen such signals as a [Hamming Code](https://en.wikipedia.org/wiki/Hamming_code).
+In a non-computational manner that will scale to larger $N$, we will design a set of sixteen such signals as a [Hamming Code](https://en.wikipedia.org/wiki/Hamming_code).

 We will treat the first four of our seven digits as _data bits_; the real goal of signal transmission is to recover the data bits that were sent, and there will be one signal for each of the $16$ ways of setting those bits.
 The remaining three digits are _parity bits_, which allow the receiver to do this even if (exactly) one of the seven bits is erroneous.
 For four given data bits, we assign to each of the parity bits a value based on the data bits it _covers_.
 The three parity bits cover the following sets of data bits: $\\{1,2,4\\}, \\{1,3,4\\},$ and $\\{2,3,4\\}$.
 The signal is completed by setting each parity bit to the sum of the data bits it covers, modulo $2$.